-Each semester you will receive a grade report on your academic progress.
 Letter grades are used to indicate the quality of work done.
-Grade reports are available to you shortly after the end of each semester or summer session via a secured Internet site (report cards are not mailed).
+Grade reports are available to you shortly after the end of each semester or summer session via STAR reports (star.hawaii.edu).

 Kaua'i Community College reserves the right to withhold issuance of grades, transcripts, or diplomas to students who have not met their obligations to the College.